caas-team/py-kube-downscaler/README.md

 ## Concepts

+> [!NOTE]
-> :memo: `Deployments` are interchangeable by any kind of _supported workload_ for this whole guide unless explicitly stated otherwise.
+> `Deployments` are interchangeable by any kind of _supported workload_ for this whole guide unless explicitly stated otherwise.
 >
 > The complete list of supported workload is defined [here](./kube_downscaler/scaler.py#9-14).